gramineproject/graphene/Examples/python/README.md

 This directory contains an example for running Python 3 in Graphene, including the Makefile and a template for generating the manifest.
-The application is tested on Ubuntu 16.04 and Ubuntu 18.04, with both normal Linux and SGX platforms.
-The tested versions of Python are 3.5 and 3.6.
+The application is tested on Ubuntu 18.04 and Ubuntu 20.04, with both normal Linux and SGX platforms.
+The tested versions of Python are 3.6 and 3.8.

 # Generating the manifest

 ## Installing prerequisites

-For generating the manifest and running the test scripts, please run the following command to install the required utility packages (Ubuntu-specific):
+For generating the manifest and running the test scripts, please run the following command to install the required packages (Ubuntu-specific):

-    sudo apt-get install libnss-mdns
+    sudo apt-get install libnss-mdns python3-numpy python3-scipy

 ## Building for Linux